MohamedMandour10/Sanitizer.Gate.Prototype/README.md

 ## Description
 The model is based on the principle of the Optics-based Sensitizer Gate, which uses light to control the flow of fluid or gas.
 The gate is composed of a transparent channel and two photosensitive elements.
 When light is shone on one of the photosensitive elements, it causes a reaction that alters the properties of the gate and allows fluid or gas to flow through.
 The Optics-based Sensitizer Gate has applications in fields such as microfluidics, microreactors, and microvalves.

 The project aims to demonstrate the principle of the Optics-based Sensitizer Gate using a simplified model.
-The model consists of a transparent channel (represented by a tube), a light source (an LED), two mirrors to direct the light to the photosensitive elements, an LDR to detect the light, a buzzer to indicate the flow of fluid or gas, and a servo motor to control the gate.
+The model consists of a  light source (a lazer), four mirrors to direct the light to the photosensitive elements, an LDR to detect the light, a buzzer to indicate the flow of fluid or gas, and a servo motor to control the gate.

 ## Functionality
 The model works as follows: